rodrigojsdeveloper/devfinder/README.md

 npm run dev
 ```

-### Accessing devFinder on Vercel
+### Accessing DevFinder on Vercel

-You can access the devFinder application at the following link:
+You can access the DevFinder application at the following link:

 ```
 https://devfinder-plus.vercel.app